chartjs/chartjs-plugin-annotation/docs/guide/types/label.md

 The position property specifies the vertical position of the label with respect to the selected point.
 The possible values are:

-* `middle`: the content is centered with respect to the selected point.
+* `center`: the content is centered with respect to the selected point.
 It is the default.
-* `top`: the content is in the top with respect to the selected point.
+* `start`: the content is in the top with respect to the selected point.
-* `bottom`: the content is in the bottom with respect to the selected point.
+* `end`: the content is in the bottom with respect to the selected point.

 #### borderRadius